Updated: October 1, 2025

 How Much Workers' Comp Insurance Do I Need in Montana?

-In Montana, businesses must carry workers' compensation insurance as soon as they hire employees.
+In Montana, businesses must get workers' compensation insurance as soon as they hire employees.
 This insurance covers medical expenses and lost wages if workers get injured or become ill due to their job duties.

 Employers who fail to maintain proper workers' comp coverage face fines up to $1,000, plus additional penalties of $100 for each day of non-compliance.
+However, several situations qualify you for a workers' comp insurance exemption:

 minusSign icon